d3vilh/stable-diffusion-howto/README.md

 4. Click `Apply Settings` and then `Reload UI` to apply the changes.

-5. Now lets back to the [realismEngine CivitAI hub page](https://civitai.com/models/17277/realism-engine) and try to generate similar images to the one that we have on the page.
+5. Now lets back to the ~~[realismEngine_v10 model](https://civitai.com/models/17277/realism-engine)~~ [DreamShaper](https://civitai.com/models/4384/dreamshaper) and try to generate similar images to the one that we have on the page.
 To do this we will use the `Prompts` feature.
 6. Copy the text from the `Prompt` and `Negative Prompt` sections of example image and paste it into the `Prompts` and `Negative Prompts` text areas in the WebUI:
    <p align="center">
    <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.2-CvitAI-Options-RE.v2.1.png" alt="CvitAI Realism Engine examples" width="800" border="1" />